hashicorp/terraform-provider-docker/website/docs/r/service.html.markdown

 # docker\_service

 Manages the lifecycle of a Docker service.
+By default the creation, update and delete of a service are detached.

+With the [Converge Config](#convergeconfig) the behaviour of the `docker cli` will be imitated to guarantee that e.g. all tasks of a service are running or succesfully updated or to inform `terraform` that a service could not be updated and was succesfully rolled back.

 ## Example Usage